Jonah Hill: 2020s

 In 2020, Hill appeared alongside director Martin Scorsese in a commercial for Coca-Cola Energy, titled Show Up which aired during Super Bowl LIV.

 Hill was cast in Adam McKay's political comedy satire Don't Look Up alongside Meryl Streep, Leonardo DiCaprio, Cate Blanchett, Jennifer Lawrence, Timothée Chalamet and Mark Rylance.
 Streep said on The Late Show with Stephen Colbert that she would be playing the President of the United States, with Hill playing the role of her son and Chief of Staff.
 The film is set around a global catastrophe and is described by Streep as a Dr. Strangelove type of satirical film and a "metaphor for global warming".
 The film was filmed in Massachusetts during the COVID-19 pandemic and was released on Netflix in December 2021.

 In November 2021, Hill was cast as Jerry Garcia in the biopic feature of the Grateful Dead directed by Martin Scorsese.
 He will also produce the project under his Strong Baby banner along with Matt Dines.
 Hill directed (and appears in) Stutz, a 2022 Netflix documentary.

-In 2023, he starred in You People, together with Eddie Murphy, Julia Louis-Dreyfus and Lauren London.
+In 2023, he co-wrote and starred in You People, together with Eddie Murphy, Julia Louis-Dreyfus and Lauren London.

-Hill is set to direct Keanu Reeves in the upcoming film Outcome, with filming to begin in March 2024.
-That month, actress Cameron Diaz was in final talks to star alongside Reeves and Hill.
-Filming began on the project in the middle of that month.
+Hill wrote the screenplay and directed Keanu Reeves and Cameron Diaz in Outcome, a black comedy filmed in 2024 and released on Apple TV on April 10, 2026.
+Hill's next directorial effort, Cut Off, starring Kristen Wiig, was to be released theatrically by Warner Bros.
+Pictures but was removed from the company's release schedule in May.